lukasbelka/lukasbelka/README.md

 # Hi, I'm Lukas! 👋

-### Data & BI Systems Architect | Re/Insurance Industry Expert (Since 2009)
+### Senior Data & Analytics Consultant | Re/Insurance Industry Expert (Since 2009)

-I am a certified data professional and lifelong learner dedicated to designing scalable data architectures and BI systems.
+I am a data modeler, data analyst professional, and lifelong learner dedicated to apply artificial intelligence in the insurance industry.
 With over 17 years of experience in the re/insurance sector, I bridge the gap between complex industry requirements and production-ready data solutions, translating between both worlds, business and IT.

 ---